-Registrant's telephone number, including area code: (9/2) 255-1/00 Indicate by check mark: Whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act months and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 of 1934 during the preceding 12 Whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data F posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the regist such files).
-Yes $\boxtimes$ No $\square$ 1 ost Whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting composecurities Exchange Act of 1934). any (as defined in Rule 12b-2 of the 1e Large accelerated filer Accelerated filer Non-accelerated filer 区 Smaller reporting company Whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠
+Registrant's telephone number, including area code: (972) 233-1700 ı Indicate by check mark: •) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchang subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square e Act of 1934 during the preceding 12 U is submitted electronically and posted on its corporate Web site, if any, every Interactive 1405 of Regulation S-T during the preceding 12 months (or for such shorter period that the σ 1 ost Whether the registrant is Securities Exchange Act a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting of 1934). company (as defined in Rule 12b-2 of t the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No 区